 Collection of digitized versions of a number of old newspapers from the Soviet Union and Imperial Russia.
 The newspapers digitized and mounted here deal with various aspects of the history of the country.
 Currently, coverage spans from 1912 through the Soviet period and ends in 1989.

-Project of Kazan State University to digitize Kazan periodical press of the 19th-20th centuries.
-Includes «Казанские известия» (1811-1820), one of Russia's first provincial newspapers.
+Project to digitize Kazan periodical press of the 19th-20th centuries.
+Includes Kazanskie izvestiia (1811-1820), one of Russia's first provincial newspapers.

-Petrozavodsk State University's project to digitalize and publish the entire collection of one of Russia's first provincial newspapers in free access on the Web.
+Project to digitalize and publish the entire collection of one of Russia's first provincial newspapers.

-Full text database of articles from newspapers of the Ural region (1919).
-Selected titles are also available as page images from the Chelyabinsk Regional Universal Scientific Library.
-The site also includes «Власть народа» (1918).
-Additional resources are available on CD-ROM "Урал на изломе" (The Urals at the Crossroads). [*note - pages images on Web version are too small to read.
+Page images and full text database of articles from newspapers of the Ural region (1919).
+This site also includes Vlast' naroda (1918), [*note - pages images on Web version are too small to read.
 For best results, use a zoomable image viewer]

 Zhurnaly M. i F. Dostoevskikh